Portrait of President Susanna Baxter

 She is a summa cum laude graduate of Pfeiffer College with a degree in Christian education and religion.
 She holds a master’s in education in general administrative leadership and a doctorate in higher education leadership and policy from Vanderbilt University.

-Committed to service, Dr. Baxter serves on the United Way of West Georgia Board, the University Senate of the United Methodist Church, the North American Association of Methodist Schools, Colleges and Universities Board, and is a frequent teacher of adult Sunday School classes.
+Committed to service, Dr. Baxter is a member of Rotary Club of LaGrange; the United Way of West Georgia Board; the University Senate of the United Methodist Church; the North American Association of Methodist Schools, Colleges and Universities Board; and the Troup Strategy Center Board.

-Dr. Baxter is a lifelong United Methodist.
+A lifelong United Methodist, Dr. Baxter enjoys teaching adult Sunday School classes.
 She is married to Mark Huffman, and they have two sons.